abhi-shimpi/NetflixGPT-1.0/README.md

 - REACT_APP -> To make it work with React or to identify these keys for React
     - These env variables are seted on server where you have hosted your app
 - Memoization
+- default is for mobile phone
+    - sm- is for medium devices/tabs
+    - md - is for desktops
+- m-auto left-0 right-0 -> TO ceterise any absolute div
+- TO create project on Firebase
+    - GO to firebase wesite
+    - Create new project
+- NavLink - classname for active route

 # Question to search
 - What is difference between 100% and 100vh